| I read an article recently about a home improvement con

 more likely now than not, that man is both driven by innate genetic forces and

+is capable of making thoughtful assessments of what is happening.
 Our biological heritage seems to predispose us to certain ethical standards.
 According

 to ethologist Frans de Waal: "the mind does not start out as a tabula rasa,